 If you feel like you need to get out of the concrete jungle for a while, you can head north or south along the coastal roads for an epic surf trip all your own, where along the way you’ll meet local small town Aussies and experience the authentic coastal Australian lifestyle.
 If you feel like going on a walkabout in the bush instead, the magnificent Blue Mountains are just a short train ride west, where you can go kayaking, horse riding, hiking, camping, and pretty much any other outdoor activity you can imagine.

 Entertainment is not lacking in Australia’s cultural capital of Melbourne.
-When not studying, students can be found shopping in city centers, walking around in the glamorous Southbank district, watching live shows at local theaters, checking out nearby museums, visiting the world famous Melbourne Aquarium, or even wandering around the Royal Botanical Gardens.
+When not studying, students can be found shopping in city centers, walking around in the glamorous Southbank district, watching live shows at local theaters, checking out nearby museums, visiting the world-famous Melbourne Aquarium, or even wandering around the Royal Botanic Gardens.
 Sports are in no shortage in Melbourne, with several national Australian Rules Football (AFL, for Australian Football League, for short) teams residing in Melbourne.